bolajahmad/testbase-microservices-architecture/README.md

 mini project is to build a backend services using the microservice architecture to facilitate transfer of money from a wallet to another wallet.
 Note that, the said system has a user service, payment service and billing service respectively.
 The objective is:

-	a.
-Create an authentication mechanism for registering and authenticating user.
+	A. Create an authentication mechanism for registering and authenticating user.
 Please note, We do not require that the user is verified before they can use the system
-	b.
-When an authenticated user credits a service provider we want the user (from his wallet) We want the payment Gateway to process the payment and then route it back to a messaging broker (RabbitMq or Kafka) to the billing
+	B. When an authenticated user credits a service provider we want the user (from his wallet) We want the payment Gateway to process the payment and then route it back to a messaging broker (RabbitMq or Kafka) to the billing
-	c.
-The upon notification from the broker, we want the billing service to deduct from the client wallet and credit the service provider's wallet the amount paid by the client
+	C. The upon notification from the broker, we want the billing service to deduct from the client wallet and credit the service provider's wallet the amount paid by the client

 1. NB You can use any backend technologies to build this Notably, Java, Springboot, NodeJs, Python